 attacked on his way there by a Byzantine prince who took him prisoner.

 had been endorsed by the Byzantine emperors and now the reverse was occurring.
-The coronation did not take place in St Peter's, but in S. Lorenzo fuori le Mura: while St Peter's is located to the west of Rome and was used since the time of Charlemagne
+The coronation did not take place in S. Pietro, but in S. Lorenzo fuori le Mura: while the former basilica is located to the west of Rome and was used since the time of Charlemagne

-for the coronation of the western emperors, S. Lorenzo is located to the east of the city and so Pope Honorius III thought this basilica was
+for the coronation of the Holy Roman Emperors, S. Lorenzo is located to the east of the city and so Pope Honorius III thought this basilica was

 more appropriate for a ceremony involving an eastern emperor.
 In this way he also stressed that

 there was a plurality of emperors and that they all derived their power from the pope.